-Assume that DSO A's reasonable operational costs as a result of a national efficiency benchmarking (efficiency frontier) are \in 5,500 t and DSO A's realised controllable operational costs are \in 6,000 t.
+Assume that DSO A's reasonable operational costs, because of a national efficiency benchmarking (efficiency frontier), are $\in$ 5,500 t and DSO A's realised controllable operational costs are $\in$ 6,000 t.
 DSO A has inefficiencies in its operations as its realised controllable OPEX is above the efficient reference cost level.
-The impact of the efficiency incentive is calculated by deducting the efficient reference cost level from the DSO's realised controllable OPEX, \in 6,000 t - \in 5,500 t = \in 500 t.
+The impact of the efficiency incentive is calculated by deducting the efficient reference cost level from the DSO's realised controllable OPEX; $\in$ 6,000 t - $\in$ 5,500 t = $\in$ 500 t.
 This efficiency sanction resulting from increased costs is added to the realised adjusted profit.

 DSO B's reasonable controllable operational costs according to efficient operations are €4,000 t and realised controllable OPEX is assumed to be €3,000 M. We can see that DSO B has operated super-efficiently as its realised controllable OPEX is below its efficient cost level.
 As the efficient reference costs are deducted from the realised controllable OPEX, the incentive effect is €3,000 t - €4,000 t = -€1,000 t.
-As DSO B's reasonable return was set to €4,581 t, so the calculated impact of the efficiency incentive exceeds the 20% threshold level set to the incentive.
-In this case the DSO's efficiency bonus is limited to 20% of the reasonable return, -20% €4,581 t = -€916 t.
+DSO B's reasonable return was set to €3,176 t, so the calculated impact of the efficiency incentive exceeds the 20% threshold level set for the incentive.
+In this case the DSO's efficiency bonus is limited to 20% of the reasonable return; - 20% \ €3,176 t = -€635 t.
 The efficiency bonus is deducted from the realised adjusted profit.